 How Long Does Powdered Coffee Creamer Last?

 If stored properly in an airtight container, your powdered coffee creamer will last for up to 2 years when you store it at room temperature.
-This applies to non-dairy creamer or dairy creamer equally.
-Keep them stored under optimal conditions to maximize their shelf life.
+This applies to non-dairy creamers or dairy creamers equally.
+Keep them stored in optimal conditions to maximize their shelf life.